Rule 1: Rules of Arbitration

 Rule 14: Record

 No stenographic record of the hearing will be made, unless requested in writing by a party, and agreed to by all parties.
-SSAM shall make the arrangements for party desiring a stenographic record and shall notify the other parties of such arrangements in advance of the hearing.
-The requesting party or parties shall pay the cost of the record.
+SSAM shall make the arrangements and shall notify the other parties of such arrangements in advance of the hearing.
+The requesting party or parties shall pay the cost of the record, and shall supply a copy to the arbitrator at the party’s sole expense.

 Rule 15: Appearances/Attendance